 2024 Finalist for AGE Legacy Playwright Grant

-June Bingham Playwright Commission Finalist Salem, CT
+June Bingham Playwright Commission Finalist SALEM

-CHRCH Selected for Capital Fringe 2024 Washington, DC
+CHRCH Selected for Capital Fringe 2024 DC

 2023